23 Ways To to Boost Your Amazon Conversion Rate in 2022

 1. Open your Amazon menu, go to Reports, and next, go to Business Reports.

 2. Under Business Reports, you will see the Amazon Standard Identification Number (ASIN) category.
 Click on the “Detail Page Sales and Traffic By Parent Item.”
 You will then be given sales information on each product.

 3. Navigate to the “Total Order Items” field for your product, then divide the total order items by your number of Sessions.
 Don’t forget to include those who left and returned.

-On its own, conversion rates are useful.
-However, it’s crucial that you understand it within the factors that influence it.
-Here are some factors and useful insights you can use to further understand your conversion rates.
+On its own, knowing your conversion rate for all of the products you want to sell is a must.
+Here are some factors and valuable insights you can use to understand your conversion rates further.

 Sample sizes and wide time frames increase the conversion rate’s accuracy.
 The more data you have, the more reliable your results will be.
-You can make more insight and be more confident to make decisions based on the insight you got.
+Then, you can feel confident in your conversion rate.

-Strong and numerous competition lower the conversion rate, since customers have more quality products to choose from.
-If the product you’re selling is highly-competitive, you can expect to get lower conversion rates because customers have more options.
+Intense competition lowers the conversion rate since customers have more quality products to choose from.
+If the product you’re selling is highly-competitive, you can expect lower conversion rates because customers have more options.

-Higher conversion rates come from ad clicks compared to organic search results.
-Always look into whether the conversion rate is from organic Amazon search results, sponsored product ads, newsletters or e-mail blasts, or combinations.
+Higher conversion rates come from organic search results.
+So always look into whether the conversion rate is from organic Amazon traffic or PPC.

 No matter how good your conversion rate is, it still doesn’t matter if you’re not making money.
-Always check your conversion rates if they are actually putting in more revenue to cover your expenses.
+Always check your conversion rates if they are actually putting in enough revenue to cover your expenses and make you profit.

 STEP 1: NAVIGATE TO REPORTS AND CLICK BUSINESS REPORTS